About the United Sorghum Checkoff Program Board of Directors

 The board of directors also works to implement its strategic model, which involves a dynamic relationship between demand and productivity enhancements that will allow for increased producer profitability, which can result in acreage increases.

 As a board member, you will:

-- Serve on committees within the board to focus industry priorities
+- Serve on committees within the board to focus on industry priorities.

 For More Information

 For more information on how you can become involved as a United Sorghum Checkoff Program board member, visit SorghumCheckoff.com, or contact the Sorghum Checkoff office at 4201 North Interstate 27, Lubbock, Texas 79403, 800-643-8727 (toll free), 806-687-8727.

 You can also contact the USDA Agricultural Marketing Service Office of Outreach at 202-690-0487 to find out how you can get involved on commodity research and promotion program boards.